lindaxie7/Surf-Shake/README.md

 # surfs_up

 ## Overview of Project

-Create a table
+### Purpose

 ## Results

  Key differences in weather between June and December:
--Created

--Created

--Created
+- What are

+- What can

+- What are

+- What are

 ## Summary

--Created a basic
+What

--Two additional queries to perform to gather more weather data for June and December:
+Two additional queries that you would perform to gather more weather data for June and December.

+- What

+- What